 Difficulty: Challenging

-Fees and Reservations: Reservations are required and cost $11.50/per reservation.
-Camping fees are $13.50/person/night.
-You will also need to pay National Park entry fees of $11/person/day.
+Fees and Reservations: Reservations and camping fees are required.
+You will also need to pay National Park entry fees.

-More Info: Get trail details in my Yoho Valley Loop backpacking guide.
-See Yoho National Park for reservations.
+- Get trail details in my Yoho Valley Loop backpacking guide.

 Berg Lake